lauramapu/AOHs/README.md

 1. When filtering habitats per species with the IUCN package, some species get no habitat codes and thus no AOH area because nor suitable or marginal is set, just unknown.
 2. I suppose due to data availability issues, some species have their elevation range set to the same altitude for both min and max (see Dendromus vernayi).
+3. Birds with category Critical Endangered and with code 4 (possibly extinct) in attribute 'presence' are only 2 while in the original paper Lumbierres says they are 22, I guess either the category or code for those species changed but I did not had time to check that.